emendelson/pdftoprinter-c/README.md

 PDF viewer**.

 This is a native C rewrite of the long-standing AutoIt-based `PDFtoPrinter.exe`.
-Besides being self-contained, it adds page-layout control and — the headline feature — the ability to **choose the printer's paper tray according to each PDF page's size**, something otherwise found mainly in Adobe Acrobat and PDF-XChange.
+Besides being self-contained, it adds page-layout control and the ability to **specify the printer's paper tray according to each PDF page's size**, something otherwise found mainly in Adobe Acrobat and PDF-XChange (and implemented in the AutoIt version through the settings of the included PDF-XChange Viewer, which is not in this new C version).

 ## Features